 The Golden Combination: Pinterest, Twitter, Canva

 One of the best ways to drive traffic from your blog when you’re a beginner is by using Twitter.
-Twitter has a great online community for beginning bloggers with very friendly, positive, helpful bloggers.
+Twitter has a great online community for beginning bloggers with very friendly, positive, and helpful bloggers.
 You can join share threads, where you’re allowed to leave a link to one of your latest blog posts, or you can join the “retweet for retweet” threads, which will give your tweets extra visibility.
 It’s also a great way to connect with other bloggers.
-I needed bloggers for my Meet the Blogger series, for example, and I found many participants on Twitter with just 1 tweet!

 And you don’t need to be a professional graphic designer to make awesome pins nowadays.
 You can do this in a jiffy with Canva, like a pro!
 Plus, Canva is free!

 Okay, let’s be honest… I mean free to a certain extent, but the free version of Canva offers everything you need to make gorgeous Pins.
 So no worries about spending hour-long Photoshop sessions to create 1 Pin, Canva has your back!
 Canva makes it really easy for you, has lots of options, and you can find many beautiful stock photos that you can use for your pins.
 And the last element of this golden combination: Canva!
 If you want your Pins to shine and stand out from the crowd, you have to design visually appealing Pins.

 At the beginning of your new blogging adventure, you’ll discover things that work for you, but also lots of things that don’t work for you, and your blog at all.
 I know many bloggers claim they had immediate success with their blogs, and earned an X-amount of $ in their first, second, and third month of blogging, but please keep in mind that this doesn’t apply to 99% of bloggers.